elopio/docs/source/includes/_transactionAPI.md

 The `params` and `signature` fields are required if your function accepts parameters; otherwise, these fields can be excluded.
 The `returns` field is used only to format the output, and does not affect the actual RPC request.

 The `privateKeyOrSigner` is required if we are attempting to execute a transaction that will modify the blockchain (`eth_sendTransaction`).
 If we are simply getting information (`eth_call`) we don't need to pass anything for `privateKeyOrSigner`. `privateKeyOrSigner` should be the Private Key Buffer for the logged in account or a function to sign transactions provided by a hardware wallet.

+The `accountType` is a string that can be "privateKey", "uPort", or "ledger", depending on the type of account that is sending the transaction.

 **Under the hood `augur.rpc.transact` carries out the following sequence:**